nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `add [SUBJECT_NAME]`

-- Use this command if you want to add a subject into your list
+- Adds a subject with a name of `[SUBJECT_NAME]`.
-- The appplication will print the title of the subject you have added into the list, as well as the amount of subjects you have in the list on the command line
+- The application will print the title of the subject you have added into the subject list, as well as the amount of subjects you have in the subject list on the command line.

-> ⚠️ **_WARNING:_** `SUBJECT_NAME` is case-sensitive.
-Beware not to add 2 different subjects with the
+> ⚠️ **_WARNING:_** `[SUBJECT_NAME]` is case-sensitive. `cs2101` and `CS2101` will be registered as 2 different subjects.
-> same name in different cases as they will not store the same topics and tasks.
+>Adding tasks or topics in `cs2101` will not add the same tasks and topics in `CS2101`.

 Example of usage:
 ```
 add CS2101
 ```

 Expected output:
 ```
 ____________________________________________________________
 Got it.
 I've added this subject: